SOsintOps/Argos/README.md

 - Credit to [oh6hay](https://github.com/oh6hay) for suggesting the script's name!

 ## LICENSES
-All the licenses mentioned in Bazzell's book apply and are located in this repository in "license.txt"
+All the licenses mentioned in Bazzell's book apply and are located in this repository in "[license.md](https://github.com/SOsintOps/Argos/blob/master/License.md)"